Franco Foda: Playing career

-Foda joinedFC Basel's first team during the winter break of their 1996–97 season under head coach Karl Engel.
+Foda joined FC Basel's first team during the winter break of their 1996–97 season under head coach Karl Engel.
 Foda played his domestic league debut for his new club in the home game in the St. Jakob Stadium on 2 March 1997 as Basel won 1–0 against Zürich.
 During his few months with the club, Foda played a total of 15 games for Basel, without scoring a goal.
 13 of these games were in the Nationalliga A, one was in the Swiss Cup and the other one was a friendly game.